Don’t Ignore the Problem

 Try to become a go-getter and earn the extra money you need to survive in this world.

 Get everyone to the grind, consider asking everyone in the family who’s capable to cover their personal expenses-whatever electronics and services they need, movie tickets, shoes, clothes and so forth.

 In a real pinch, your partner or your kids can toss a little money into the household for expenses, at least temporarily until conditions improve.
-In many cases, the kids want to help- they usually don’t know how.
-By having everyone pinch in and celebrating your financial success together.
+In many cases, the kids want to help they usually don’t know how.
+By having everyone pitch in and celebrating your financial success together.
 You may even find that you family becomes much closer.

 Creating a budget is not a one-time deal.
 You need to set your budget and then revisit it every month to make sure your on track.
 It’s like quitting smoking or a diet: Even if you cheat, you have to get back up and try again.

 If your teaming up with family members, get them all involved in the budget review process, this way everyone involved knows where the money is going.
 If any problems arise they will know first-hand of the problems.
 You have a much better chance of success when you work together.

 Don’t forget to celebrate the success of your budget.
 Come up with an affordable way to celebrate.
 Maybe make yourself a special home cooked meal and rent a movie.
 It doesn’t have to be expensive to be fun!